 In the Reolink vs eufy comparison, both brands deliver reliable performance, but they cater to different preferences.
 Reolink offers robust PoE systems and broader field-of-view coverage, making it a strong choice for those seeking professional-grade wired setups or panoramic surveillance.

 eufy, on the other hand, appeals to users who value privacy-focused features, AI-enhanced detection, and easy installation with no required subscriptions.
-While eufy does not have an NVR security system yet, it plans to release the world’s first NVR system with a built-in local AI agent—eufy S4 Max—later this year, signaling a new tier of smart home security.
+With the launch of the eufy S4 Max, the brand now offers a powerful NVR security system featuring a built-in local AI agent.
+This brings in a new tier of smart home security that combines intelligent tracking, local storage, and cross-camera coordination without relying on the cloud.

 FAQs